taylor-cook/pxgrid-pyshark/README.md

 --topic <custom_pxgrid_topic>
 --filter <wireshark_filter>
 ```
+**NOTE** Linux users will need to run as sudo due to live updates to pxgrid-pyshark pkg files

 # ISE pxGrid Update Example

 Endpoint detail updates sent to ISE via pxgrid-pyshark use the pxGrid 'context-in' API call in the following structure: